 The Su-30 Mki has two-plane thrust vectoring nozzles mounted at the engine.
 By changing the direction of the exit the aircraft is able to manoeuvre in a fashion that’s physics-defying.
 It’s one of the Su-30s party tricks.
 Click on the below video and go to 4:40 to see it in action.

 Rafale is far superior in avionics and equipment than the Su-30MKI.
-The Rafale core avionics systems employ an integrated modular avionics (IMA), called MDPU (modular data processing unit).
+The Rafale core avionics systems employ integrated modular avionics (IMA), called MDPU (modular data processing unit).
 This architecture hosts all the main aircraft functions such as the flight management system, data fusion, fire control, and the man-machine interface.
 The Rafale spends 30% of the entire cost on its radar, electronic communications and self-protection equipment.

 Su-30 MKI has 4th generation radars and self-protection equipment which are not comparable to that of Rafale.

 Rafale has 13-14 hardpoints compared to 12 on the Su-30 MKI.
-Hardpoints are locations on the frame where a load such as bombs, missiles can be attached.
-Rafale could carry more number of armaments under its wings.
+Hardpoints are locations on the frame where a load such as bombs, or missiles can be attached.
+Rafale could carry more armaments under its wings.
 While both could carry a number of air-to-air, air-to-surface and anti-ship missiles, the ones on Rafale are more advanced and hence better.
 It also carried a better array of radars and other equipment.